ICBM

 ALMS ICE SAFETY GUIDE: Participants are welcome to review some ice safety steps but not required.

-PRESERVATIVE MATERIAL SAFETY DATA SHEETS (MSDS): This file contains the MSDS information for the preservatives used for the G2-preserved bottle (sulfuric acid) and the metals (nitric acid)
+PRESERVATIVE MATERIAL SAFETY DATA SHEETS (MSDS): This file contains the MSDS information for the preservatives used for the G2-preserved bottle (sulfuric acid), metals (nitric acid) and PAH (sodium azide).

 Training Videos: